Policy, Planning, and Management

 The Certificate of Graduate Study in Policy Analysis is designed for those who seek a career or already are policy analysts, policy makers, political activists, planners, community leaders, or others seeking an improved understanding of public policy development, research and evaluation, and those who wish to help improve outcomes.

 This certificate is a stand-alone credential or the 12 credits may be transferred into the Master's in Policy, Planning, and Management degree program upon admission.
 Students generally take one course per semester.

 Students select four courses (12 credits) including one required course and three electives from the following list of approved courses.
 Other courses may be approved upon request.

 Select three additional course (9 credits) from the following:

-- PPM 531 Measuring Performance in Public and Nonprofit Sectors
+- PPM 531 Measuring Performance in the Public and Nonprofit Sectors

-- PPM 611 Economics for Policy, Planning, and Management
+- PPM 611 Economics for Policy and Planning

 Application Deadline: Rolling admissions